 For sole traders (enskilda firmor) and handelsbolag, social fees will be reduced from 28,97% to 10,21% on the first 100 000 SEK income in 2020.
 This is however handled automatically in your income tax return.

-This part is not quite done yet.
+This text is not quite done yet.